Hurricane Isaac dampens 2,000 bags of ICE-certified coffee

-NEW YORK (Reuters) - About 2,000 bags of certified arabica coffee stored near New Orleans sustained water damage from Hurricane Isaac, which stormed through the Gulf Coast region last week, ICE Futures U.S. said in a release on Tuesday.
+NEW YORK, Sept 4 (Reuters) - About 2,000 bags of certified arabica coffee stored near New Orleans sustained water damage from Hurricane Isaac, which stormed through the Gulf Coast region last week, ICE Futures U.S. said in a release on Tuesday.

 This amount of coffee represents roughly 2.2 percent of the certified beans stored at the Port of New Orleans and 0.1 percent of the total ICE certified arabica stocks held in the United States and Europe.